 To/From the Airport

-Taxis are readily available in Peshawar at the airport and city itself.
+Taxi Taxis are readily available in Peshawar at the airport and city itself.
 For touring the Northern Areas Jeep taxis can also be hired.
 These jeeps are not very comfortable or cheap, but the drivers are experts and the timings are flexible as they do not follow a set timetable.
+Bus Buses are the cheapest but uncomfortable except a few, to travel.
+They go everywhere and bus stations are mostly near railway stations.
+Train

 Trains run frequently between Peshawar and other cities but they are slow and unpunctual.
 Train classes are Express and Ordinary; compartment classes are air-conditioned.
 First class and air-conditioned have sleeper compartments and there are special ladies' compartments recommended for women travelling alone.
 Air-conditioned class is almost as expensive as flying and you need to book several days in advance, especially for sleepers.
 Buying a ticket can be time consuming and frustrating so ask an agency or a hotel employee to handle it for you.